Inside a recyclable 3D-printed tiny home – DW – 01/31/2024

 Ramping up production capacity

-And while the prototype took about three weeks to 3D print when laying 20 pounds of material per hour, by the fall of 2023, that number was up to 500 pounds an hour.
+While the prototype took about three weeks to print at the rate of 20 pounds of material per hour, by the fall of 2023, that number was up to 500 pounds an hour.

 At that rate, and with two printer heads working together, the Composites Center could theoretically print a home within about 48 hours.

-The projected commercial cost for the printed dwelling is about $40,000 (€37,000) since wood flour and bioplastic are relatively cheap.
+The projected commercial cost for the printed dwelling is about $40,000 (€37,000) since wood meal and bioplastic are relatively cheap.

 And unlike normal home construction, 3D printing cuts out much of the labor costs — an advantage amid a shortage in the building sector workers, which is also making it harder to create affordable homes.